Pshy0/pshy_merge/README.md

 !pshy.set pshy.commands_require_prefix true
 ```

+Avoid calling an event yourself, unless your REALY want all modules to receive the event.
+For instance, if you call `eventNewPlayer()` yourself, then all modules will receive this call.
+This is probably not what you want.
+You should instead call a function (for instance `local function TouchPlayer(player_name)`) from `eventNewGame`, and for each player, from `eventInit`.
+The same goes for all events.

 I may add the ability to use a prefix for any module in the future.

 If several modules use a graphic interfaces or ingame objects,